Yardape8000/sdtest/README.md

 # sdtest
 Wii U SD benchmark

-NOTE:
-There is a bug in the timer function that looses seconds.
-Seems to be rolling over.
-RESULTS ARE USELESS at this time.
-1k, 10k, 100k may be OK.

 Before use:
 Run the createFiles.bat file in the sdtest/data folder.
  This will create the 1.2GB of test files.
 Run it from the SD card.